 Your conversion rate will be good only if you are attracting the right traffic in the first place.
 So make sure you work through steps 1-4 before attempting to improve your conversions.

-If you are taking a multi channel approach as most business will need to, ensure you are consistent.
+If you are taking a multi-channel approach as most businesses will need to, ensure you are consistent.

 Be consistent visually and in tone.
 Have a library of graphic assets which can be modified and amended as required.
 Keep branding simple and easily recognisable.
 Keep your language and tone relevant and effective in attracting engagement.

 Make sure that they work together when looking at the bigger picture.

 There are lots of tools available to help you to overcome your digital marketing challenges.

 For example social media scheduling, marketing automation, email marketing, analytics and reporting, etc.

 Most tools have free trials available so it’s a good idea to run some tests and see what you like.
 Check the integrations of the tools, you might find there are some great time-saving options available if the tools speak to one another.